reveal/revealjs.com/src/installation.md

 ### Development Server Port
 The development server defaults to port 8000.
-You can use the the `port` argument to switch to a different one:
+You can use the `port` argument to switch to a different one:
 ```shell
 npm start -- --port=8001
 ```